Mostafa-wael/RC-car/README.md

   - Front and rear lights that can be controlled speratly
   - Supports variable speed -which can be controlled by the bluetooth controller-
   - Supports many motion styles such as: moving in the four main directions, rotating clockwise, rotating anti-clockwise, ...etc

+*this project is served as a partial fulfillment of the Requirements for GEN001 Practical and Engineering Applications (Physics part) for the preparatory year 2018-2019